serverless/serverless-python-requirements/README.md

 ## Limitations
- * if using the `package` directive in `serverless.yml` ensure that `requirements.py` is are included as well as `.requirements` or `.requirements.zip` if using [ZipImport](#zipimport).
+ * if using the `package` directive in `serverless.yml` ensure that `sitecustomize.py` is are included as well as `.requirements` or `.requirements.zip` if using [ZipImport](#zipimport).

 ## Manual invocations

-The `.requirements` and `requirements.py` files are left behind to simplify development.
+The `.requirements` and `sitecustomize.py` files are left behind to speed up subsequent deployments.
 To clean them up, run `sls requirements clean`.
-You can also install them manually for local development with `sls requirements install`.
+You can also install them manually with `sls requirements install`.

 ## Credit
 This plugin is influenced by